mainkoon81/ooo-Bayesian-Introduction/README.md

  - It's complex since we now have to deal with the **Evidence**(with the integral computation).
 But if we are allowed to use conjugation method, we can do **Bayesian inference** since it's easy.
 However, it’s not always the case in real-world applications.
 We then need to use MCMC or other algorithms as a substitute for the direct integral computation.
  - There are three main flavours:
    - **0. Conjugation method**
-   - **1. MCMC:** a gold standard, but slow. (use when likelihood & prior is not clear)
+   - **1. MCMC:** a gold standard, but slow. (use when likelihood & prior is `not clear`)
+     - Obtain a posterior by sampling from the "Envelop".
-   - **2. Variational inference:** It is designed explicitly to trade some accuracy for speed.
-It’s drawback is that it’s model-specific..(use when likelihood & prior is clear)
+   - **2. Variational inference:** faster but less accurate.
+It’s drawback is that it’s model-specific..(use when likelihood & prior is `clear`)
+     - Obtain a posterior by appropriating other distribution.
-   - If you have a truly infinite computational budget, MCMC should give more accurate solution than Variational inference.
-With a finite budget (say 1 year of computation), Variational inference can be more accurate for very large models, but if the budget is large enough MCMC should give a better solution for any model of reasonable size.
+ - If you have a truly infinite computational budget, MCMC should give more accurate solution than Variational Inference that trades some accuracy for speed.
+With a finite budget (say 1 year of computation), Variational Inference can be more accurate for very large models, but if the budget is large enough MCMC should give a better solution for any model of reasonable size.

 ### *d) Bayesian `Prediction` (Data value Prediction)
 [Note] Evidence is discussed in the process of inference. not the prediction...?